3 Totally different ways to say sorry in Spanish

 I still remember his face looking at her during dinner time… Yes, good old and funny days, hahaha!

-The good news is: Mark is fine, he’s still sorry about that uncomfortable incident.
+The good news are: Mark is fine, he’s still sorry about that uncomfortable incident.
 Nonetheless, every time he recalls that day, he ends up laughing at the woman.

 He is a very shy person, and he’s always thinking of what people think of him.